 – Philippe du Plessis – Managing Director, South Gippsland Water

-– Craig Heiner – Managing Director, North East Water.
+– Lara Olsen – Managing Director, South East Water.

 “I’m thrilled that we have been able to support and initiate Pride in Water here at Yarra Valley Water and I am really looking forward to Pride In Water extending into the rest of the water sector and together being able to make a collective stand.
 At YVW we believe everyone has the right to feel valued, included and safe in the work place.
 Its good business, its good for people but its also the right thing to do.”